“The Gelt Charitable Foundation strives to uplift people and spread light into the world.”

-The Gelt Charitable Foundation’s mission is to ensure that our communities at large receive the mental, physical, and emotional help they need.
+The Gelt Charitable Foundation works to ensure that our communities at large receive the mental, physical, and emotional help they need.
 Through programs such as Lone Soldier Adoption, addiction awareness and support, and suicide alertness, we have assisted dozens of communities nationwide, ensuring that help and prevention is affordable and easy to access.

 Some of the work we are doing: